Cryofox/Guelph_CurrentSem_Repo/CIS*4650/Final_Project/README.txt

 To Clean: make clean

 To Draw Graph:
+1)./cflatc -a <1.cb
-dot -Tps ./Tree.abs -o Test.ps
+2)dot -Tps ./Tree.abs -o Test.ps

-Everything works as needed.
-Most of the effort is in converting IR code and figuring how to convert that to Assembly.
+Doing only step 1 results in code for Graphviz to parse, pretty much useless to a human.